Sign In Register

 Is Chitina a Good Place to Live?

-Based on current data, Chitina receives an overall livability score of 2.0 out of 5.0, earning a grade of C. Key strengths include low unemployment, affordable housing.
+Based on current data, Chitina receives an overall livability score of 1.7 out of 5.0, earning a grade of D. Key strengths include low unemployment, affordable housing, abundant sunshine.
 Areas to be aware of include an elevated poverty rate, below-average incomes.
-Chitina has some notable strengths but also faces challenges that prospective residents should consider.
+Chitina faces significant challenges across several quality-of-life categories.

 Economy & Jobs